-This indicator reports on the number of properties and the total area enrolled in both CLTIP and MFTIP from 2002–2020, as an indicator of both participation rates in biodiversity conservation and the proportion of private lands that are managed for biodiversity conservation.
+This indicator reports on the number of properties and the total area enrolled in both CLTIP and MFTIP from 2004–2024, as an indicator of participation rates in biodiversity conservation.

 Status

-- Between 2002 and 2020 the area conserved under MFTIP fluctuated with an overall increase of 6% (from 708,000 to 751,100 hectares).
+- Between 2004 and 2024 the area conserved under MFTIP fluctuated with an overall increase of 21% (from 724,900 to 879,000 hectares).
 Some significant fluctuations in area have occurred year over year because of the changing participation of a small number of large land holdings, making the overall increase smaller.
-In other years, there was a general upward trend in total areas and the number of properties enrolled in the program continued to increase over time with a 91% increase between 2002–2020 (from 9,899 to 18,950 properties).
+In other years, there was a general upward trend in total areas and the number of properties enrolled in the program continued to increase over time with a 101% increase between 2004–2024 (from approximately 10,500 to 21,200 properties).

-Data for this indicator (2002–2020) were obtained from the Managed Forest Tax Incentive Program (MFTIP) and the Conservation Land Tax Incentive Program (CLTIP), both of which are administered by the Ontario Ministry of Natural Resources and Forestry.
-The number of properties enrolled, as well as the total elibible area enrolled in both MFTIP and CLTIP, were compiled for the years 2002–2020.
-For CLTIP the percentage of eligible properties that participate in the program was also compiled for the years 2002– 2020.
-This represents an index of program uptake.
-Data for 2002 and 2003 include some properties that were subsequently deemed ineligible, artificially inflating the data.
+Data for this indicator (2004–2024) were obtained from the Conservation Land Tax Incentive Program (CLTIP) and the Managed Forest Tax Incentive Program (MFTIP), both of which are administered by the Ontario Ministry of Natural Resources.
+The number of properties enrolled, as well as the total eligible area enrolled in both CLTIP and MFTIP, were compiled for the years 2004–2024.
 Lands owned by conservation authorities or eligible charitable conservation organizations that have a primary objective of natural heritage conservation are also eligible for CLTIP.
 These community conservation lands are included in the area analysis.
 Note that program data is approximate as data management and collection processes have evolved over the history of the program.

 Web Links: